bbmokhtari/django-translations/docs/guide/context.rst

 To read the translations of the ``Context``\ 's purview in a language use the :meth:`~translations.context.Context.read` method.
-This applies the translations on the :ref:`translatable fields \
+This reads the translations onto the :ref:`translatable fields \
 <specify-fields>` of the ``Context``\ 's purview.
 It accepts a language code which determines the language to read the translation in.